 is packaged as

 Python virtualenv, and is configured via

 workflow logic and calling actions, reaching out to st2api for action execution requests.

 st2mistral is a mistral plugin with stackstorm extensions.

 4. NGINX for WebUI and SSL termination¶

-- nginx provides SSL termination, redirects HTTP to HTTPS, serves WebUI as static HTML, and reverse-proxies REST API endpoints to st2* web services.
+nginx provides SSL termination, redirects HTTP to HTTPS, serves WebUI static components, and reverse-proxies REST API endpoints to st2* web services.

-- StackStorm WebUI (st2web, and Workflow Designer, for Brocade Workflow Composer) are installed at
+StackStorm WebUI (st2web, and Workflow Designer, for Extreme Workflow Composer) are installed at

 /opt/stackstorm/static/webuiand configured via